This article describes how to push an update package to multiple devices at a time in the IoT Platform console for an over-the-air (OTA) update.

 - If you select No, the existing devices that meet the required conditions are updated.
 In addition, IoT Platform constantly checks the devices.
 If the devices that subsequently submit OTA module versions meet the required conditions, these devices are also updated.

 Batch label Click Add Tag.
-In the fields that appear, enter the tag key and tag value.
-You can add one or more tags.
+In the field that appears, specify the Tag Key and Tag Value parameters.
 After an update batch is created, you cannot modify the tags that are added to the update batch.

 The tags of an update batch are sent to devices when IoT Platform pushes update notifications to these devices.